sukcinitas/dc-cat-wiki-api/README.md

 # DC Cat Wiki Api

-An api to get information about cat breeds from CatAPI and to keep track of most searched ones.
+An api to get information about cat breeds from CatAPI and to keep track of the most searched ones.
 Complementary to [dc-cat-wiki](https://github.com/sukcinitas/dc-cat-wiki).
-You can find an application example [here](https://cats-wiki.netlify.app/) (it might take a little while for server to wake up).
+You can find the application example [here](https://cats-wiki.netlify.app/) (it might take a little while for the server to wake up).
+Api can be tried here [https://sheltered-lowlands-67991.herokuapp.com/api/](https://sheltered-lowlands-67991.herokuapp.com/api/).

 ---